DBS profit jumps 32% to record on rates, flags upbeat outlook

 Local peer UOB Group beat market estimates last week with a record quarterly net profit as net interest income swelled and credit allowances declined.
 OCBC reports results on Friday.

-Net profit at Singapore-based DBS came in at S$2.24 billion ($1.58 billion) in July-September, beating an average estimate of S$1.97 billion from four analysts, according to Refinitiv data.
+Net profit at Singapore-based DBS came in at S$2.24 billion in July-September, beating an average estimate of S$1.97 billion from four analysts, according to Refinitiv data.

 The bank saw sustained business momentum in the quarter and asset quality was resilient, DBS CEO Piyush Gupta said in a statement.
 Looking ahead to next year, he said the loan pipeline remained healthy and could reach mid-single digit growth.